 2 February 2021

-There is a demonstrated intent to ensure that the programs are delivering more than just capable platforms and that the fundamental inputs to capability are integrated from the start of the programs.
+There is a demonstrated intent to ensure that the programs deliver more than just capable platforms and that the fundamental inputs to capability are integrated from the start of the programs.
 The approach is exemplified by:

 Examples of different decision support applications of Discrete Event Simulation are:

 Analyse Vessel Usage Upkeep Cycles to optimise operational availability.
-Achieving two extra operational sea days annually per platform potentially equates to two additional years of operational availability over a class lifecycle.
+Achieving two extra operating sea days annually per platform equates to two additional years of active availability over a class lifecycle.

 Test armoured fighting vehicle geographic disposition and transport options to ensure cost-effective availability meets the training and operational requirements.

 Discrete Event Simulation models the operation of a system that is driven by activities occurring at discrete instants in time (an event).
 It models and simulates the performance of real-life processes, facilities or systems and allows “what if” scenarios for problems of increasing size and complexity to be tested and compared.
 The ability to focus on events enables the simulation of an entire process or capability lifecycle.
 Minor improvements can equate to substantial savings across an enterprise’s capability lifecycle.

 Uncertainty and risk can be incorporated into the model, providing a thorough examination of the system.
 The modelling is easily verified, and results are presented quantitatively but importantly visualise the simulation, supporting stakeholder understanding and trust.

 Developing a model provides the customer with a different and occasionally new perspective on existing processes and systems.
 The initial steps require a thorough and complete understanding of the existing or proposed system or process and force both the client and the modelling team to examine each step critically.
 The modelling process requires a collaborative approach.

 Typical steps in developing the model and subsequent simulation and analysis is as follows: